RonaldoBantayan27/Liam/README.md

 Sample predictions using the model are demonstrated.

-**False Negatives** analysis is made to improve future feature engineering and reduced them.
+**False Negatives** analysis is made to improve future feature engineering and reduce these False Negatives.

 **6. Model Evaluation**